 We aim to create agile and effective partnerships with diverse stakeholders guided by the Principles of Partnership

-ICVA recognises the value and complementarity of other networks, international organisations, other actors in the civil, government and private sectors and that our collective impact can be multiplied...
+ICVA recognises the value and complementarity of other networks, international organizations, other actors in the civil, government and private sectors and that our collective impact can be multiplied...

 ICVA leverages its collaborative advantage rooted in our long history and established role to create agile and effective partnerships with diverse stakeholders.